Therapies

 back to top

 CranioSacral Therapy (CST) is a gentle, hands-on method used to evaluate and enhance the function of the body’s craniosacral system.
 This system extends from the bones of the skull, face and mouth (which make up the Cranium) down to the tailbone area (or Sacrum).
+It includes membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
+As this fluid flows up and down the spinal cord, it creates a palpable rhythm throughout the body, similar to the pulse of the cardiovascular system.

 Where there is a dysfunctional area, the craniosacral rhythm is “stuck” and one feels symptoms such as pain, immobility, and tension.
 This can occur anywhere in the body.
 The therapist uses a very gentle, non-invasive light touch to locate the “stuck” areas and to assist the return of rhythm to these areas.
 As this occurs there are feelings of deep relaxation, more freedom of movement, and less pain.
 CST is a very quiet and passive technique, appropriate for all ages.